-Notice how saying "According to researchers, ..." makes whatever you say after these three words sound more true than if you began with "I think that" This is because you're drawing on authority to build trust (recall the concept of ethos from the "rhetorical triangle" in §8.4.1 above), which is central to any purchase decision.
+Notice how saying "According to researchers, . . ." makes whatever you say after these three words sound more true than if you began with "I think that" This is because you're drawing on authority to build trust (recall the concept of ethos from the "rhetorical triangle" in §8.4.1 above), which is central to any purchase decision.
 Who does a customer turn to?
 A salesperson may be part of the process, but an endorsement by an authority holds credibility that no one with a vested interest can ever attain.
 Knowledge of a product, field, trends in the field, and even research can make a salesperson more effective by the appeal to the principle of authority.
 It may seem like extra work to educate your customers, but you need to reveal your expertise to gain credibility.
 We can borrow a measure of credibility by relating what experts have indicated about a product, service, market, or trend, and our awareness of competing viewpoints allows us insight that is valuable to the customer.
-Reading the manual of a product is not sufficient to gain expertise.
+Reading the manual of a product is not sufficient to gain expertise-you have to do extra homework.
+The principle of authority involves referencing experts and expertise.